guangie88/hdfs-to-local/README.md

 ### Docker Build

-This alternative method is recommended if you are lazy, or simply refuse to set up `go`, `glide` or the environment variable `GOPATH`.
+This alternative method is recommended if you do not wish to up `go`, `glide` or the environment variable `GOPATH`, or prefer not to have this repository files not within the `GOPATH`.

 Run the following for full compilation: